Detecting and Eliminating Quantum Noise of Quantum Measurements: Quantum noise detection

 \subsubsection{Definition}

-Briefly speaking, a quantum noise witness is defined as a function that distinguishes a specific quantum POVM element from classical POVM elements.
-They are motivated by quantum entanglement witness~\cite{horodecki2009quantum,guhne2009entanglement} and have an origin that stems from geometry: the convex sets of classical POVM elements can be described by hyperplanes.
+In brief, a quantum noise witness is a function designed to differentiate a particular quantum POVM element from classical POVM elements.
+These witnesses draw inspiration from quantum entanglement witnesses~\cite{horodecki2009quantum,guhne2009entanglement} and are rooted in geometry: the convex sets of classical POVM elements can be delineated using hyperplanes.

-\begin{definition}[Quantum noise witness] Let $W$ be a Hermitian operator in $\cH_n$. $W$ is called a quantum noise witness, if \begin{enumerate} \item for arbitrary classical POVM $\{\Pi^c_{\bm{x}}\}_{\bm{x}}$, it holds for arbitrary $\bm{x}$ that $\tr[W\Pi^c_{\bm{x}}] = 0$; \item there exists at least one quantum POVM $\{\Pi^q_{\bm{x}}\}_{\bm{x}}$ such that there exists some $\bm{x}$ for which $\tr[W\Pi^q_{\bm{x}}] \neq 0$. \end{enumerate} Thus, if one measures $\tr[W\Pi_{\bm{x}}]\neq0$ for some $\Pi_{\bm{x}}$, one knows for sure that this POVM element, and the corresponding POVM, is witnessed by $W$ and contains quantum noise. \end{definition}
+\begin{definition}[Quantum noise witness] Let $W$ be a Hermitian operator in $\cH_n$. $W$ is called a quantum noise witness, if \begin{enumerate} \item for arbitrary classical POVM $\{ E^c_{\bm{x}}\}_{\bm{x}}$, it holds for arbitrary $\bm{x}$ that $\tr[W E^c_{\bm{x}}] = 0$; \item there exists at least one quantum POVM $\{ E^q_{\bm{x}}\}_{\bm{x}}$ such that there exists some $\bm{x}$ for which $\tr[W E^q_{\bm{x}}] \neq 0$. \end{enumerate} Thus, if one measures $\tr[W E_{\bm{x}}]\neq0$ for some $ E_{\bm{x}}$, one knows for sure that this POVM element, and the corresponding POVM, is witnessed by $W$ and contains quantum noise. \end{definition}

 Notice that our definition of quantum noise witness differs slightly from the standard definition used by entanglement witnesses.
 The separation hyperplane is determined by the expectation values equaling $0$.
 In Appendix~\ref{appx:quantum noise witness}, we elaborate that these two definitions are equivalent.